Ulm-IQO/qudi-iqo-modules/docs/installation_guide.md

 This guide is a step-by-step instruction how to get started with qudi + iqo-modules installation.
 For additional information, we recommend checking the [qudi-core documentation](https://github.com/Ulm-IQO/qudi-core/blob/main/docs/index.md).
-If you're migrating an existing qudi v0.1 installation, there is a dedicated porting guide (LINK MISSING).
+If you're migrating an existing qudi v0.1 installation, there is a dedicated [porting guide](https://github.com/Ulm-IQO/qudi-iqo-modules/blob/main/docs/migrating_from_qudi_v0.1.md).

 ## Install qudi core